katiestar99/ansible/docs/docsite/rst/reference_appendices/common_return_values.rst

 .. contents:: Topics

-Ansible modules normally return a data structure that can be registered into a variable, or seen directly when output by the `ansible` program.
-Each module can optionally document its own unique return values (visible through ansible-doc and on the :ref:`main docsite<ansible_documentation>`).
+Assible modules normally return a data structure that can be registered into a variable, or seen directly when output by the `assible` program.
+Each module can optionally document its own unique return values (visible through assible-doc and on the :ref:`main docsite<assible_documentation>`).

 This document covers return values common to all modules.

-.. note:: Some of these keys might be set by Ansible itself once it processes the module's return information.
+.. note:: Some of these keys might be set by Assible itself once it processes the module's return information.

 Common